• Skip to primary navigation

 • Into a mixing bowl, add flour, sugar, baking powder, baking soda and salt.
 Mix to combine.

-• Add the cubed non-dairy butter and work the butter into the dry ingredients with a pastry cutter, two forks or your hands.
+• Add the cubed non-dairy butter and work the butter into the dry ingredients with your hands.
 Work the butter in until is just smaller than small peas.

 • Pour the mixture onto a work surface and fold it onto itself a few times until the dough becomes cohesive.
-This will that about 3 folds.
+This will be about 3 folds.
 See note.

 • Press the dough into a circle that is about 6-7 inches in diameter and 1 inch tall.